 A walk through the streets overwhelms your senses; the exotic smell of tea, the brightly colored textiles while window shopping for saris, and the sound of the Tamil language bouncing around the street.

 Step Into a Vincent Van Gogh Painting

-An easy day trip from Paris, Auvers-sur-Oise is a country village barely 30 km from the city.
+One of the easiest day trips from Paris, Auvers-sur-Oise is a country village barely 30 km from the city.